 Guide to Junior Ranger Badges

-What to do in Half a Day
+What to Do in Half a Day

 If you just have a few hours, concentrate on the north unit of the park.
 Stop off at the visitor center and take a quick hike.